 Paul P. Harris and John Doctoroff have fun by reversing roles.
 Another Tree Studios artist, Paul Trebilcock (1902-1981) painted a second portrait of Harris in c1938 commissioned by the University of Iowa.

 Stay tuned for a big announcement on where this mural may end up on public exhibit.

 Published in the June 19, 2018 issue of Rotary One’s Gyrator issue on page 4.

 HE PROFITS MOST WHO SERVES BEST, 1931 oil on canvas 37.5″ x 99″

 Photos and additional information courtesy of Chicago Rotary Club archives and David Phelps.
-Color images of HE WHO PROFITS courtesy of Carolyn Kintz.
+Color images of WHO SERVES BEST courtesy of Carolyn (GRELL) Kintz.